samyakpadwekar/Java_backend/Spring Core/Readme.md

 1. Don't use instance variables in multithreaded environment.
 OR
 2. Use synchronized block/keyword on methods wherever the instance variables are modified to avoid unexpected results.

-### What Does the Spring Bean Lifecycle Look Like?
+### 13.What Does the Spring Bean Lifecycle Look Like?
 - The bean life cycle refers to when & how the bean is instantiated, what action it performs until it lives, and when & how it is destroyed.
 - Bean life cycle is managed by the spring container.
 - When we run the program then, first of all,